-The Refinancing and Repricing resulted in a \$12.1 million and \$7.5 million charge, respectively, in the twelve months ended March 31, 2013, which was included in "Interest expense" in the accompanying consolidated statement of operations and comprehensive income (loss) and was comprised of the following:
+The Refinancing and Repricing resulted in a \$12.1 million and \$7.5 million charge, respectively, in the twelve months ended March 31, 2013, which was included in "Interest expense" in the accompanying consolidated profit and loss account and was comprised of the following:

-(In thousands) September 2012 Refinancing February 2013 Repricing Total
+7. J. September 2012 Refinancing February 2013 Repricing Total

+(In thousands)

 Extinguished debt:

-Unamortized deferred financing costs \$ 4,600 \$1,566 6,166
+Unamortized deferred financing costs \$ 4,600 \$1,566 \$ 6,166

 Unamortized original issue discount 2,657 1,437 4,094

 Modified debt:

 Debt financing costs 1,967 805 2,772

 Original issue discount 105 105

 Prepayment penalty 2,800 3,733 6,533

-Total \$12,129 \$7,541 19,670
+Total \$12,129 \$7,541 \$19,670

 At December 31, 2013, the Company's balance of unamortized deferred financing costs and unamortized original issue discount costs were \$2.7 million and \$2.3 million, respectively.
 These costs are being amortized to interest expense over the estimated repayment period of the Term Loan Facility using the effective interest method.
-During the nine months ended December 31, 2013 and the twelve months ended March 31, 2013 and 2012, the Company had amortization expense of \$0.8 million, \$5.8 million and \$3.5 million, respectively, related to deferred financing costs and original issue discount.
+During the nine months ended December 31, 2013 and the twelve months ended March 31, 2013, the Company had amortization expense of \$0.8 million and \$5.8 million, respectively, related to deferred financing costs and original issue discount.

-12. DERIVATIVE INSTRUMENTS
+10. DERIVATIVE INSTRUMENTS

 In December 2011, the Company entered into an interest rate cap agreement with Morgan Stanley Capital Services LLC ("MSCS") at a cost of \$0.1 million to mitigate the impact of fluctuations in the three-month LIBOR rate at which the Company's long-term debt bears interest.
 The interest rate cap agreement expired in December 2013, had a notional value of \$160.0 million and was not designated as a hedging instrument.
-The Company recorded an immaterial amount of loss as "Other income (expense), net" in the accompanying consolidated statements of operations and comprehensive income (loss) due to the decline in value of this contract during the nine months ended December 31, 2013 and the twelve months ended March 31, 2013 and 2012.
+The Company recorded an immaterial amount of loss as "Other income, net" in the accompanying consolidated profit and loss account due to the decline in value of this contract during the nine months ended December 31, 2013 and the twelve months ended March 31, 2013.

 In September 2011, the Company entered into an interest rate cap agreement with HSBC Bank USA at a cost of less than \$0.1 million to mitigate the impact of fluctuations in the three-month LIBOR rate at which the Company's long-term debt bears interest.
 The interest rate cap agreement became effective on September 16, 2011 and expired in December 2012.
 The interest rate cap agreement had a notional value of \$65.0 million and was not designated as a hedging instrument.
-The Company recorded an immaterial amount of loss within "Other income (expense), net" in the consolidated statements of operations and comprehensive income (loss) due to the decline in value of this contract during the twelve months ended March 31, 2013 and 2012.
+The Company recorded an immaterial amount of loss within "Other income, net" in the accompanying consolidated profit and loss account due to the decline in value of this contract during the twelve months ended March 31, 2013.

 In September 2011, the Company entered into an interest rate swap agreement with MSCS to mitigate the impact of fluctuations in the three-month LIBOR rate at which the Company's long-term debt bears interest.
 The interest rate swap agreement became effective in December 2012, expires in December 2014 and has a notional value of \$65.0 million.
 This contract was initially designated as a cash flow hedge, however, in connection with the Refinancing, the cash flow hedge was deemed to no longer be effective for accounting purposes.
-The Company recorded \$0.3 million within "Other income (expense), net" due to the decline in fair value of this contract during the nine months ended December 31, 2013.
+The Company recorded \$0.3 million within "Other income, net" due to the decline in fair value of this contract during the nine months ended December 31, 2013.
 The Company recorded a realized loss of \$0.6 million upon the reclassification of unrealized losses to realized losses during the twelve months ended March 31, 2013.